Lisa Sokolov

-Lisa Sokolov is a jazz singer known for her improvisational style and wide vocal range.
+Lisa Sokolov (born September 24, 1954) is an American jazz singer, known for her improvisational style and wide vocal range.

 Early life and education

 Sokolov was born in Manhasset, New York in 1954 to Bernard and Helen Sokolov and was raised in nearby Roslyn.
 She was exposed to jazz from a young age through her father, who played stride piano and listened to Art Tatum, Mabel Mercer, and Stan Getz.
 She began singing from a young age and for many years studied piano.

 In 1972 she attended Bennington College, where she studied with musicians Milford Graves, Bill Dixon, Jimmy Lyons, voice teacher Frank Baker, and composers Vivian Fine and Louis Calabro.
 While in college, she was exposed to vocalists Betty Carter and Meredith Monk, both of whom are considered influences for Sokolov's own style.
 She was a double major in music/black music and minored in philosophy.
 While at Bennington she became interested in avant-garde jazz, which she incorporated into her vocal style.